Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Background in photo 16.
 Golden barrel cactus and white barrel cactus center area (an especially golden variety, and a white variety, of the species); upright Mammilaria spinosissima at front boulders; Agave parryi 'huachucensis' on right, Agave parryi 'truncata' smaller behind middle boulder; Mammilaria geminispina 'Super Clone' at boulders on right distance; Mammilaria geminispina clump, slightly right of Ag. huac., in line of sight, mostly blocked from sight in this photo, better seen in photo 21; Aloe 'Blue Elf' at right and left sides of photo; Aloe nobilis by A. 'Blue Elf' at left.
 Aloe dichotoma in center.
 Euphorbia 'Firesticks' in right distance.
 Irrigation is by micro-stream adjustable emitters and microspray adjustable emitters: 360° and 180° with both the micro-streams and the micro-sprays depending on position of the individual emitters.
 April, 2010.

-Note: This was planted in 2009, and they no longer need any irrigation, given the location, the moisture holding ability of the soil, the rock mulch further reducing soil evaporation, and their innate low water needs.
+Note: This was planted in 2009, as of 2011 they no longer need any irrigation, given the location, the moisture holding ability of the soil, the rock mulch further reducing soil evaporation, and their innate low water needs.
 Irrigation during the warm half of the year on Aloe dichotoma could cause it to rot or do poorly.

 Photo 18